Adaptive Shivers Sort: An Alternative Sorting Algorithm: Best-case and worst-case merge costs

-Hence, when $c$ is fixed a priori, and in particular when we set $c = 1$, the worst-case merge time of \cASS is \emph{not} optimal.
-This is not very surprising since, unlike \PoS, the algorithm \cASS cannot take into account the total length of the input until that end is indeed reached.
+Hence, the worst-case merge cost of \cASS is \emph{not} optimal.
+This is not very surprising since, unlike \PoS and \LASS, the algorithm \cASS cannot take into account the total length of the input until that end is indeed reached.

-Indeed, optimal worst-case merge times can be recovered by taking into account the length of the input, when setting the value of the parameter $c$.
-This is how we designed \LASS, which is nothing but the algorithm \oASS{(n+1)} when sorting arrays of length $n$.